 Methodology: The Council on Environmental Quality (CEQ) has defined mitigation to include: avoiding impacts, minimizing impacts, rectifying impacts, reducing impacts over time, and compensating for impacts.
 Three general types of mitigation include avoidance, minimization, and compensatory mitigation.
 Compensatory mitigation means the restoration, establishment, enhancement, or perseveration of wetlands or streams to offset unavoidable impacts to similar resources.
 Under the 2008 Final Compensatory Mitigation Rule regulations, there are three mechanisms for providing compensatory mitigation (listed in order of preference as established by the regulation: mitigation banks, in-lieu fee programs, and permittee-responsible mitigation.
-Compensatory mitigation is normally required to offset unavoidable losses of waters of the U.S. The mitigation strategy for the proposed project includes a combination of avoidance, minimization, and compensatory mitigation.
+Compensatory mitigation is normally required to offset unavoidable losses of Waters of the U.S. The mitigation strategy for the RPA and the Refined RPA includes a combination of avoidance, minimization, and compensatory mitigation.

-3.7.3 WHAT IS THE PROJECT STUDY AREA FOR WATER RESOURCES?
+3.7.5 WHAT IS THE PROJECT STUDY AREA FOR WATER RESOURCES?

-The project study area is located in Lexington and Richland Counties, South Carolina.
-The project study area has been defined as a mainline corridor including I-20 from the Saluda River to the Broad River, I-26 from US 378 to Broad River Road, and I-126 from Colonial Life Boulevard to I-26.
-Furthermore, the project study area extends approximately 100 feet beyond the existing SCDOT ROW limits within the mainline corridor.
-The project study area was designed to encompass the limits of disturbance of all the reasonable alternatives for the project.
+The Project Study Area is located in Lexington and Richland Counties, South Carolina.
+The Project Study Area has been defined as a mainline corridor including I-20 from US 378 to the Broad River, I-26 from US 176 (Broad River Road) to US 378, and I-126 from I-26 to Colonial Life Boulevard.
+The area also extends approximately 100 feet beyond the existing SCDOT ROW limits within the mainline corridor.
+The Project Study Area was designed to include the limits of disturbance of the reasonable alternatives for the project.

-3.7.4 WHAT WATER RESOURCES EXIST WITHIN THE PROJECT STUDY AREA?
+3.7.6 WHAT WATER RESOURCES EXIST WITHIN THE PROJECT STUDY AREA?

-This section describes the various water resources present within the project study area.
-Existing water resources within the project study area have been divided into three broad categories as follows:
+This section describes the various water resources present within the Project Study Area.
+Existing water resources have been divided into three broad categories: